PG-9-9/NexgAI/README.md

 Below is my submission for NexGAI challenge.
 Currently titled (MedBot) is a RAG system tailored to answer multiple-choice medical questions using **only** the MedMCQA dataset.
 By indexing every question, option, and explanation, MedBot guarantees that its responses remain grounded in verified medical knowledge without resorting to general web data or hallucinations.( I hope I covered most important topics in challenge :) ).

+PS: To run the app manually or with Docker, you need to set up the environment keys—use a .env file (stored in root folder) for local runs or API keys if you’re running through Docker.
+If that sounds confusing, just follow the README :)

 ---

 ## Table of Contents